autowarefoundation/autoware.universe/planning/behavior_path_lane_change_module/README.md

 start

-partition "Filter Objects by Class" {
+group "Filter Objects by Class" {
 :Iterate through each object in objects list;
-while (has not finished iterating through object list) is (TRUE) if (current object type != param.object_types_to_check?) then (TRUE) :Remove current object;
+while (has not finished iterating through object list) is (TRUE) if (current object type != param.object_types_to_check?) then (TRUE)
+  #LightPink:Remove current object;
 else (FALSE)
   :Keep current object;
 endif
 end while
-}
+end group

 if (object list is empty?) then (TRUE)
   :Return empty result;